Social Work MA

 Make a real difference to some of the most marginalised and vulnerable people in society.
 Help disadvantaged people access essential social services.
 Begin an extremely rewarding career in social work.

-As a social worker, you will have opportunities to make a real difference to some of the most marginalised and vulnerable people in society.
-You could take your career in a number of directions such as working in child protection, with young people in care, older people, people with learning disabilities, physical disabilities, mental health difficulties, homeless people, people with drug dependencies, or with any other group of people with specialist needs.
+As a social worker, you'll have opportunities to make a real difference to some of the most marginalised and vulnerable people in society.
+You could take your career in a number of directions with a master's in social work, such as working in child protection, with young people in care, older people, people with learning disabilities, physical disabilities, mental health difficulties, homeless people, people with drug dependencies, or with any other group of people with specialist needs.

-MA Social Work combines classroom learning and practical experience.
+The MA Social Work combines classroom learning and practical experience.
 You'll study the context of social work, legal and policy frameworks, social work theory, psychological and sociological theory, power, discrimination, and anti-oppressive practice.
-You will consolidate this theoretical knowledge with two placements to put your learning into practice.
+You'll consolidate this theoretical knowledge with two placements to put your learning into practice.

-A typical week on the masters in social work will include lectures, seminars and workshops, with a strong emphasis on individual participation and discussion.
-During the first semester you will also develop a Practice Skills Portfolio that helps you to reflect and make the best use of supervision.
+A typical week on this social work course will include lectures, seminars and workshops, with a strong emphasis on individual participation and discussion.
+During the first semester, you'll also develop a Practice Skills Portfolio that helps you to reflect and make the best use of supervision.

-Compared to an undergraduate course, you will find that a masters degree requires a higher level of independent working.
+Compared to an undergraduate course, you'll find that a social work master's degree requires a higher level of independent working.

 Your progress will be assessed with assignments, written coursework, presentations, professional discussions and workbooks/portfolios.

-Throughout the MA Social Work course, you'll have one-to-one support from academic staff.
+Throughout the MA Social Work, you'll have one-to-one support from academic staff.

 Find out more about social work